Disclaimer: I do not own Bioshock.

 In the Name of the Father

 Eleanor Lamb cried.
-She was sitting at the edge of the lifeboat - ironic that on a lifeboat there would be such death - with her legs over the edge and partly submersed into the ocean, she let loose a cascade of tears.
-Lying next to her in a large armored diving suit was her Father, known to some as Subject Delta.
-Also known as Johnny Topside.
+She was sitting at the edge of the lifeboat - ironic that on a lifeboat there would be such death - with her legs over the edge and partly submersed into the ocean.
+She let loose a cascade of tears, her cheeks soon becoming a waterfall of emotion.
+Lying next to her in his large armored diving suit was her Father, known to some people as Subject Delta.
+Also known as Johnny Topside to even fewer people.
 But to her, he was Daddy.
 He was Father.
 And he was dying.

-The young girl had let her drown as the lifeboat raced to the surface away from the terrible city of Rapture, and she had felt a grim satisfaction as she thrashed about and eventually stilled.
-The woman that had caused her and her Father so much pain was dead, and yet even in death she was still hurting her.
+The young girl had let the twisted woman drown as the lifeboat raced to the surface away from the terrible city of Rapture, and she had felt a grim satisfaction as she thrashed about and eventually stilled, thrown off the lifeboat lifeless as she fell back down into the deep.
+The woman that had caused her and her Father so much pain was dead, and yet even in death she was still hurting Eleanor.
 The very memory of her and what she did pained Eleanor greatly, but she would learn to forget about it.
 At least she hoped she could.

-She noticed that her Father was moving, and turned to him with eyes wide and watery.
-Her gaze was filled with sorrow as she looked at him.
+She noticed that her Father was moving, and she turned to him with eyes wide and watery.
+Her gaze was filled with sorrow as she looked at him, a pitiful shadow of what he had once been.

-"FATHER!" she cried out in despair, a sudden urge to jump filled her but she suppressed it.
-It took every ounce of control not to go after him, to at least go to land with his body and to see him to a grave.
-A place where she could go and pay her respects when the times came, but he had chosen to return to Rapture.
-He had chosen his final resting place to be the city that had transformed him and that had now killed him twice.
+"FATHER!" she cried out in despair and she reached out with her hands in shock, a sudden urge to jump in to save him filled her, but she suppressed it.
+It took every ounce of her control not to go after him, to at least go to land with his body and to see him to a grave.
+A place where she could go and pay her respects when the times came.
+But he had chosen to return to Rapture.
+He had chosen his final resting place to be the city that had transformed him and that had now killed him.
+Twice.

-Eventually, she realized that it was dark.
+Eventually, she realized that it was dark out, and it was getting chilly.
 A faint light glowed from inside the main cavity of the boat, emanating through the large glass windows.
 Up above her, the sight of the moon for the first time made her look at it in awe.
-It looked so beautiful, especially against the backdrop of a multitude of stars.
-Some of them she could name from seeing them in her books and pictures.
+It looked so beautiful, especially against the backdrop of a multitude of stars, stars which she had never seen in person until that very moment.
+Some of them she could name, having seen them in her books and pictures growing up.
 The beauty and wonder of the sky allowed her to relax and she felt oddly at peace.

 After having gone through much of the day in an almost comatose state of crying and shaking, she had all but spent her emotions.
 In the back of her mind she knew it was a temporary peace, but she welcomed it warmly.
 At that moment, she thought of nothing else but the beauty of the stars and how they twinkled.